casudo/Kickbase-Insights/README.md

 > Note: In order to this to work, both your reverse proxy and the container need to be in the same network.

 > Additional note: It may take some time to first run the container, so check the logs!

 ---

-## Local usage
-> :warning: **Outdated and not recommended as of v1.4.0!**

-To run Kickbase Insights on your local machine, you can follow the steps described below.

-### Prerequisites
-- Python 3.X
-- Pip
-- Node.js
-- NPM

-### Installation
-1. Download a release from the [releases page](https://github.com/casudo/Kickbase-Insights/releases) or clone the repository
-2. (Optional): Create a virtual environment for the python dependencies
-3. Install the python dependencies with `pip install -r requirements.txt`
-4. Run `main.py` with the required arguments (see below)
-    - To get a list of the required arguments, run `python main.py --help`
-5. Run the following commands in the `frontend` folder:
-    - `npm install`
-    - `npm start`
-6. Visit the GUI at `localhost:3000`

----